piperalpha7/Pricing_Analytics/README.md

 👉 CTM sells the greatest number of Policies.
 Yet the average policy value is way lower than some other aggregators, thereby causing a fall in the net average.
 Need to go over the commissions to improve net written premium

+## Claim Predictors

+Identified the most probable claim predictors by having a close look at their relationship with 'average claim size'.

+To put the results out in 1 sentence:

+‘ A male who is aged 18-35 years, with a no claim discount between 0-2 years, parks his vehicle on the road, takes a ‘Insured + Parent’ entitlement and a comprehensive cover tends to have an average claim amount of £1280.23 and total claim of around £1.3M'